-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people learn they have anal cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with anal cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2013, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2014, and the ACS website.

-Choose “Next” (below, right) to continue reading this guide to learn what raises a person’s risk of developing this type of cancer, or use the colored boxes located on the right side of your screen to visit any section.
+Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.